Visit Lecce, Italy

 The square is dominated by the cathedral's bell tower, which has five tapering levels surmounted by a majolica dome.
 Next to the cathedral is the Episcopal Palace and, on the western side of the square, the Seminary.

 Lecce's main city gate, Porta Napoli was erected in 1548.
 The triumphal arch was built in anticipation of a state visit from Holy Roman Emperor Charles V, and the pediment is decorated with the Spanish coat of arms flanked by a set of weapons.

 At the opposite end of the Piazzetta Arco di Trionfo is a 19th-century obelisk decorated with mythological creatures, which was a homage to Ferdinand I, the King of the Two Sicilies.

-Lecce's main square, Piazza Sant’Oronzo, is part swallowed by a sunken 2nd-century Roman amphitheatre, which sits below the modern level of the city.
+Lecce's main square, Piazza Sant’Oronzo, is part swallowed by a sunken 2nd-century Roman amphitheater, which sits below the modern level of the city.
 With seating for 15,000, it once marked the end of the ancient Via Appia (Appian Way), which connected Rome with the south of Italy.

 Only one of the two tiers of seating remain, along with fragments of friezes, bas-reliefs and Latin inscriptions.
 Guided tours are available and help illuminate the history and significance of the site.